vortexmakes/RKH/doc/readme.txt

 <HR>
 \section qref0 Defining a state machine

-A state machine is defined with the RKH_CREATE_HSM() macro and declared with the RKH_DCLR_HSM() macro.
-Frequently, each state machine is encapsulated inside a dedicated source file (.c file), from which the RKH_CREATE_HSM() macro is used, thus the structure definition is in fact entirely encapsulated in its module and is inaccessible to the rest of the application.
-However, as a general rule, the state machine must be declared inside a header file (.h file) by means of RKH_DCLR_HSM() macro.
+A state machine application is defined with the RKH_SMA_CREATE() macro and declared with the RKH_SMA_DCLR_HSM() macro.
+Frequently, each state machine is encapsulated inside a dedicated source file (.c file), from which the RKH_SMA_CREATE() macro is used, thus the structure definition is in fact entirely encapsulated in its module and is inaccessible to the rest of the application.
+However, as a general rule, the state machine application must be declared inside a header file (.h file) by means of RKH_SMA_DCLR_HSM() macro.
 We will develop one example of state machine creation to illustrate the use of this macro.
-We will give our hierarchical state machine the name \c my.
+Also, we will give our hierarchical state machine the name \c my.
+If you wanted to create a "flat" state machine, you would use the
-If you wanted to create a "flat" state machine, you would use the #FLAT parameter rather than the #HCAL parameter.
+#FLAT parameter rather than the #HCAL parameter.

-<b>Defining the state machine</b>
+<b>Defining the state machine application</b>
 \n
 \code
-(1)	//	my.c: state-machine's module
+(1)	//	my.c: state machine application's module

-	typedef struct
+(2) typedef struct
     {
-		rkhuint8 argv_channel;
-		rkhuint16 argv_timer;
-		rkhuint32 argv_density;
+		RKHSMA_T sm;	// base structure
+		rkhui8_t x;		// private member
+		rkhui8_t y;		// private member
-	} MYDATA_T;
+	} MYSM_T;

-(2)	static MYDATA_T mydata;
+(3) static RKH_DCLR_STATIC_EVENT( turnon, TURNON );

-(3) RKH_CREATE_HSM( 	RKH_T, 		// state machine data type
+(4) RKH_SMA_CREATE( 	MYSM_T, 	// state machine application data type
-(4) 					my, 		// state machine name
-(5) 					0, 			// ID
+(5) 					3, 			// ID
+(6) 					my, 		// name
+(7)						2,			// priority number
-(6) 					HCAL, 		// hierarchical state machine
+(8) 					HCAL, 		// hierarchical state machine
-(7) 					&S1, 		// initial state
+(9) 					&S1, 		// initial state
-(8) 					my_init, 	// initial action function
+(10) 					my_init, 	// initial action
-(9) 					&mydata );	// associated data
+(11) 					&turnon );	// initial event
 \endcode

 <b>Declaring the state machine</b>
 \n
 \code
-//	my.h: state-machine's header file
+//	my.h: state-machine application's header file

-RKH_DCLR_HSM( my );
+RKH_SMA_DCLR_HSM( my );
 \endcode

 Explanation

-\li (1)	Frequently, each state machine is encapsulated inside a dedicated
+\li (1)	Frequently, each state machine application is encapsulated inside a
-		source file (.c file), from which the RKH_CREATE_HSM() macro is used.
+		dedicated source file (.c file), from which the RKH_SMA_CREATE() macro is used.
-\li (2)	In this example, \c mydata structure is used like an argc/argv.
-\li (3)	The RKH_T defines the \c my state machine structure.
+\li (2)	The MYSM_T defines the \c my state machine application structure.
-		On the other hand, almost every state machine must also store other "extended-state" information.
-You supply this additional information by means of data members enlisted after the base structure member
-		\c sm.
-The following example illustrates how to derive an state machine from RKH_T.
+		Almost every state machine applications must also store other "extended-state" information.
+You supply this additional information by means of data members enlisted after the base structure member \c sm.
+This illustrates how to derive an state machine application from RKHSMA_T.
+Please note that the RKHSMA_T member
-		Please note that the RKH_T member \c sm is defined as the FIRST member of the derived struct.
+		\c sm is defined as the FIRST member of the derived struct.
-		RKH_T is not intended to be instantiated directly, but rather serves as the base structure for derivation of state machines in the application code.
+		RKHSMA_T is not intended to be instantiated directly, but rather serves as the base structure for derivation of state machines in the application code.
-\code
-typedef struct
-{
-	RKH_T sm;		// base structure
-	rkhuint8 x;		// private member
-	rkhuint8 y;		// private member
-} MYSM_T;

-//	static instance of state machine object RKH_CREATE_HSM( MYSM_T, my, 0, HCAL, &S1, my_init, &mydata );
-\endcode
+\li (3)	Declares and initializes the event structure \c turnon with \c TURNON
+		signal and establishes it as one static event.
+The created event object is explicitly placed in ROM..

-\li (4)	\c my is the state machine.
-Represents the top state of state diagram.
+\li (4)	As said below, the MYSM_T defines the \c my state machine application
+		structure.
-\li (5)	\c 0 is the state machine descriptor.
-This number allows to uniquely
+\li (5)	\c 3 is the state machine application ID.
+This number allows to
-		identify a state machine.
+		uniquely identify a state machine application.
+\li (6)	\c my is the state machine application.
+Represents the top state of
+		state diagram.
+\li (7)	\c 2 is the state machine application priority.
-\li (6)	the \c my state machine is defined as a hierarchical state machine.
+\li (8)	the \c my state machine is defined as a hierarchical state machine.
 		The available property options are enumerated in RKH_HPPTY_T enumeration in the \b rkh.h file.
-\li (7)	\c S1 is the initial state.
+\li (9)	\c S1 is the initial state.
-\li (8)	the \c my_init() function defines the topmost initial transition in
+\li (10) \c my_init() function defines the topmost initial transition in
 		the \c my state machine.
 		The function prototype is defined as RKHINIT_T.
 This argument is (optional), thus it could be declared as NULL.
-The application code must trigger the initial transition explicitly by invoking rkh_init_hsm() function.
+The application code must trigger the initial transition explicitly by invoking rkh_sma_activate() function.
-\li (9) \c mydata is used like a argc/argv.
-This argument is optional, thus
-		it could be declared as NULL or eliminated with RKH_EN_HSM_DATA option.
+\li (11) \c turnon is a pointer to an event that will be passed to state
+		machine application when it starts.
 Could be used to pass arguments to the state machine like an argc/argv.
+This argument is optional, thus it could be declared as NULL or eliminated in compile-time with RKH_SMA_EN_IEVENT = 0.

 \b Customization